jmlastimoso/marphycolab-website/content/authors/ejrm/_index.md

 - Researchers
 ---

-Eunize works on the diversity and molecular phylogeny of brown seaweeds under the Order Dictyotales.
+EJ works on the diversity and molecular phylogeny of brown seaweeds under the Order Dictyotales.
 She expects to describe new species and/or report new records of seaweeds from the genus *Dictyota* and *Lobophora*, among others.
 Her work focuses on taxa found in northwestern Philippines.